eProsima/Fast-DDS-docs/docs/installation/sources/sources_mac.rst

 For more details, please refer to the :ref:`cli_xml` section.

-Install the xmlschema_ dependency for the optional tool.
+Install the xmlschema_ dependency to be able to use this optional tool.

 .. _dependencies_sm: